TeoDev1611/TeoDev1611/README.md

 ## About

 Hello!
-My Name is Teo, I love made the live of the people easy with the software show my projects in my pinned repositorys
+My Name is Teo, I love made the live of the people easy with the software show my projects in my pinned repositorys.

+Note: Vimmer of :heart:

 ## Estadistics